erozonachi/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

-- [ ] What are PropTypes used for?
+- [x] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+- PropTypes is an npm package used in React project to check and validate the type of data passed to components as props.
+JavaScript is loosely-typed language, which means that a variable can get assigned/reassigned severally with values of different data types (eg. Number, String or Function) throughout a program execution time.
+Type-checking the values passed to/as variables/props become utmost important to make sure that the value passed is within the acceptable data range.
+For example, it wouldn't make any sense to pass a string of alphabets or a letter as a user's age via variable/props.

-- [ ] Describe a life-cycle event in React?
+- [x] Describe a life-cycle event in React?

+- The React componentDidUpdate lifecycle event is an event fired when there's a change in the application's state which will cause the affected components to re-render(or be re-mount into the DOM).
+Handling this event helps software developers to perform more or additional operations, like updating the browser's local storage with the change made to the application's state data.

-- [ ] Explain the details of a Higher Order Component?
+- [x] Explain the details of a Higher Order Component?

+- A Higher Order Component takes in a component as an argument and returns an anonymous component.
+This anonymous component could be an enriched version of the component passed as an argument, or conditionally rendering the passed component.

-- [ ] What are three different ways to style components in React?
+- [x] What are three different ways to style components in React?
 Explain some of the benefits of each.

+- Using Style objects (Inline styling):- this is very useful in overriding other existing styles (CSS Specificity)
+- Importing external CSS files and use of classNames prop on components:- This is more secure and maintainable compared to the inline styling.
+- Creating and using styled components:- This makes the codebase cleaner, more maintainable and scalable.

 ## Project Setup